-The degree program focuses on satisfying the needs of users within an organizational and societal context through the selection, creation, application, integration and administration of computing technologies.
+The master degree program focuses on satisfying the needs of users within an organizational and societal context through the selection, creation, application, integration and administration of computing technologies.

 - are able to contribute to society as broadly educated, expressive, ethical and responsible citizens with proven expertise

 - have the knowledge on how to manage ethical issues in research and information technology

 - are able to apply knowledge of information technology to produce effective designs and solutions for specific problems

 - are able to use current technologies, tools and software systems, and apply best practices to develop real-world solutions for specific problems

 - are able to conduct research using qualitative, quantitative and mixed methods